 Some car seats have a mechanism to stop the car seat being turned forward-facing too early, but others don't.
 If there is no way to stop the car seat being turned to face forwards too early, it lost marks in our tests because of the potential for misuse.

-Isofix is designed to make installing your car seat quick and easy.
-All new vehicles feature the system.
+Isofix is designed to make installing your car seat quick and easy, and all new vehicles feature the system.
 You simply click the Isofix connectors on the base of your seat into the Isofix anchor points in the car.

 These anchor points are metal bar connectors built into the chassis of your car.
 They are often hidden behind the car's seat padding.